oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 A floating point number is able to store values up to 2^mantissa_length^ with integral precision.
 Actually, calculating floating point precision loss is surprisingly easy.
 For a number n; Any number below 2^n^ will have at least 2^n-mantissa_length^ precision.
-Which means for any resolution, we will lose precision at 2^mantissa_length^ *units of that resolution* regardless of base resolution.

-For a quick proof of this, lets consider a long double base resolution of 1 second.
+As an example, Lets consider a long double that represents seconds.
 We lose nanosecond level precision when 2^n-63^ is 10^-9^.
 Which means we lose precision at around ~2^33^ seconds.

 ```
 $ date -d "@$((2**33))"
 Wed Mar 16 07:56:32 AM CDT 2242
 ```

-If this were to have nanosecond level precision, we'd lose precision at 2^63^ nanoseconds (Around 2262 (The 20 year difference is due to the fact that 10^-9^ is actually around 2^-29.8^)).
+If this long double were to represent nanoseconds, we'd lose precision at 2^63^ nanoseconds (Around 2262 (The 20 year difference is due to the fact that 10^-9^ is actually around 2^-29.8^)).

 Using [some go code] I was able to generate the following table: